Rugby-Lions send message to All Blacks ahead of test series

-ROTORUA, New Zealand, June 17 The British and Irish Lions sent a strong message to All Blacks coach Steve Hansen on Saturday with an impressive 32-10 victory over the Maori All Blacks.
+ROTORUA, New Zealand, June 17 (Reuters) - The British and Irish Lions sent a strong message to All Blacks coach Steve Hansen on Saturday with an impressive 32-10 victory over the Maori All Blacks.

 The test series is going to be the struggle everyone expected it to be.